Timeline of aging research: After WWII

-21st century (transforming knowledge into technology)
+21st century

 The research activity has increased.
-There is a shift of focus of the scientific community from the passive study of aging and theorizing to research aimed at intervening in the aging process in order to extend the lives of organisms beyond their genetic limits.
+There is a shift of focus of the scientific community from the passive study of aging and theorizing to research aimed at intervening in the aging process to extend the lives of organisms beyond their genetic limits.
 Scientific-commercial companies appear, which aim to create practical technologies for measuring the biological age of a person (in contrast to chronological age) and extend the life of people to a greater extend than the healthy lifestyle and preventive medicine can provide.
 In society and media there are discussions not only about whether a significant prolongation of life is physically possible, but also whether it is appropriate, about the possibility of officially classifying aging as a disease, and about the possibility of mass testing on human volunteers.